 The first famous Fido belonged to none other than President Abraham Lincoln.
 Lincoln loved animals, and before becoming president, he had several dogs and cats, according to Psychology Today—including a mixed-breed dog named Fido.
 The name comes from the Latin word fidus, meaning “trustworthy” or “faithful.”
 When Lincoln was elected in 1861, having dogs in the White House was not the fairly common, beloved practice it is today.
 Abe’s wife, Mary Todd, talked him out of bringing Fido to the White House because Fido was a rather rowdy pup and she wasn’t sure how he’d adjust to a different, potentially chaotic life in D.C.

 So Fido never actually lived in the White House, but he’s still gone down in history as a famous presidential dog.
 At some point between 1861 and Lincoln’s funeral in 1865 (the exact date of the photo has come into historical question), a portraitist took a photo of Fido.
 In fact, Fido was the first-ever presidential pet to be photographed.
 The photo appeared in several newspapers, and by the time of Lincoln’s funeral—which Fido attended—the American people were enamored with the presidential pooch.
 And, sure enough, many of them began to name their dogs Fido, according to the American Kennel Club.
-Learn about some more of the most famous (and strangest!) pets to live in the White House.

 A man’s best friend